sbracegirdle/view-transition-demo/README.md

 This is a demo of multi-page view transitions using a simple Flask app.

-The `<meta name="view-transition" content="same-origin" />` tag indicates that the browesr should attempt to transition between pages of the same origin.
+The `<meta name="view-transition" content="same-origin" />` tag indicates that the browser should attempt to transition between pages of the same origin.
 So, if you click on a link to a page on the same origin, the browser will attempt to transition to that page instead of doing a full page refresh.

 ## Running